Stockholm’s iconic architecture, part 5: Educational and public spaces

 Sjöhistoriska museet

-The building is an architectural gem, featuring a white plastered façade with a distinctive curved form and a central tower crowned by a dome.
+The building has a white plaster façade and a curved shape.
+A domed tower rises at its center.
 Its design reflects a balance of elegance and functionality, perfectly complementing its picturesque surroundings.

 Situated near Djurgårdsbrunnsviken, the museum offers scenic views and outdoor spaces ideal for picnics.
 From its grounds, you also have a stunning view of the Nordic Museum across the water.